 Reconstructing historical Arctic sea level is a considerable challenge, due to the relatively small amount of usable data.
 In a recent paper by Svendsen et al., 2016, the datum-fit sea level reconstruction method (Ray and Douglas) produces very stable Arctic linear sea level trend of around 1.5 +/-0.3mm/y for the period 1950 to 2010, between 68ºN and 82ºN.
 This value is also in good agreement with the global mean trend of 1.8+/- 0.3 mm/y for 1950–2000, as found by Church et al. (2004).
-Generally, the datum-fit method proved far more stable results than the method by Church and White in which monhly differences were cumulatated.
+Generally, the datum-fit method proved far more stable results than the method by Church and White in which monthly differences were cumulated.

 9.3.4 Arctic Sea level budget